AlonCang/Local/DarkestDark/Daily Report.md

 	- But thats how my brain works so i started with that.
 	- With practice i hope ill be able to write more advanced rudimentary stuff.

+	WISDOM: if you write something that behaves like a state graph, use a state graph to describe it. try to avoid code that depends on user input.

+2. For tomorrow:
+	- Make a class, give that class methods, each method describes an action that you want to make in the program.

 Sunday 28/06/2020:
 ==================